yellows8/3ds_homemenuhax/README.md

 * v9.7
 * All homemenu versions with this vuln where the ropgadget-finder successfully finds the required addresses, unless structs involved with the initial ROP-chain change etc.

 This flaw was introduced with the Home Menu version which added support for themes: 9.0.0-X on Old3DS, v8.1 on New3DS.
 Old3DS JPN theme support was "added" 9.1.0-XJ.
-The lowest system-version supported by this is v9.0(non-JPN), and JPN v9.1.
+The lowest system-version supported by this is v9.0.

 This flaw still exists with system-version 9.9.0-X, the newest version this flaw was checked for at the time of writing.
 Last system-version this haxx was successfully tested with: 9.9.0-X.

 # Building
 Just run "make", or even "make clean && make".
 For building ROP binaries which can be used for general homemenu ROP, this can be used: "{make clean &&} make ropbins". "make bins" is the same as "make", except building the .lz is skipped.

 Before building, the menurop directories+files must be generated. "./generate_menurop_addrs.sh {path}".
-See the source of that script for details.
+See the source of that script for details(this requires the Home Menu code-binaries).
 Note that the USA/EUR/JPN homemenu exefs:/.code binaries starting with system-version v9.2 are all identical, while USA/EUR binaries for v9.0 differs from the JPN versions.
+If you don't have the required Home Menu code-binaries, you can use the MENUROP_PATH option listed below.

 Build options:
 * "ENABLE_RET2MENU=1" Just return from the haxx to the Home Menu code after writing to the framebufs.